Wakethelight/home-lab-pi/README.md

 Power on all three Raspberry Pis.
 They should connect to your Wi-Fi network and get an IP address from your home router.

-Find their Wi-Fi (wlan0) IP addresses: Check your router's DHCP client list, or use ip a after SSHing in.
+Find their Wi-Fi (wlan0) IP addresses: Check your router's DHCP client list, or ssh into each Pi using the hostname (e.g., ssh pi@pi-master.local) and run ip a.

-Static IP Addresses - Dual Interface Setup (for each Pi):
+Static IP Addresses - Dual Interface Setup (for each Pi) - Using NetworkManager (nmcli):

-We'll assign static IPs to both wlan0 (Wi-Fi) and eth0 (Ethernet).

 Conceptual Design:

 Home Network (Wi-Fi - wlan0): Use your existing home network subnet (e.g., 192.168.1.0/24).
-DHCP from your home router is fine for this, or you can assign static IPs within your router's DHCP range.
-For simplicity, we'll keep wlan0 as DHCP for internet access, so it gets DNS and gateway automatically.
+It will get its IP, gateway, and DNS from your home router via DHCP.

 Cluster Network (Ethernet - eth0): Create a separate, isolated subnet for the wired connection (e.g., 10.0.0.0/24).
-This subnet will not have a gateway or DNS servers, as its sole purpose is high-speed internal communication.
+This subnet will not have a gateway or DNS servers.

-SSH into each Pi using its current Wi-Fi IP: ssh pi@<CURRENT_PI_WIFI_IP>
+SSH into each Pi using its current Wi-Fi IP: ssh <your_username>@<CURRENT_PI_WIFI_IP>

-Edit the dhcpcd.conf file: sudo nano /etc/dhcpcd.conf
+Identify Connection Names:

+Bash

+nmcli connection show
+nmcli device status
+Note down the exact names of your Wi-Fi connection (likely your SSID, e.g., MyHomeWiFi) and Ethernet connection (e.g., Wired connection 1).

+Configure eth0 (Ethernet - Cluster Network) - For pi-master, pi-worker1, and pi-worker2:
+(Replace "Wired connection 1" with your actual Ethernet connection name if different.
+Replace 10.0.0.X with the correct IP for each Pi.)

 For pi-master (Pi 4):

-Keep the Wi-Fi section (if any) as DHCP or comment it out if you already assigned a static IP via imager and confirmed it works.
-The goal for wlan0 is simply internet access.

-Add the following for eth0 (your dedicated cluster network):

-# Configuration for the Wi-Fi interface (wlan0) - usually DHCP
-# No explicit static config here unless you specifically need it
-# and manage it carefully to avoid conflicts with your router's DHCP.
-# It will get IP, gateway, DNS from your home router via DHCP.

-# Configuration for the wired (Ethernet) cluster network (eth0)
-interface eth0
-static ip_address=10.0.0.100/24
-# No static routers or domain_name_servers for this interface
-# as it's purely for local cluster communication.
-# Ensure this interface does NOT try to be the default gateway.
+Bash

+sudo nmcli connection modify "Wired connection 1" ipv4.method manual \
+ipv4.addresses 10.0.0.100/24 \
+ipv4.gateway "" \
+ipv4.dns "" \
+connection.autoconnect yes \
+ipv4.never-default yes \
+connection.autoconnect-priority 200
-metric 200 # Assign a higher metric to eth0 to prioritize wlan0 for internet For pi-worker1 (Pi 5 Node 1):
+For pi-worker1 (Pi 5 Node 1):

-# Configuration for the Wi-Fi interface (wlan0)
-# (similar to pi-master, likely DHCP)

-# Configuration for the wired (Ethernet) cluster network (eth0)
-interface eth0
-static ip_address=10.0.0.101/24
+Bash

+sudo nmcli connection modify "Wired connection 1" ipv4.method manual \
+ipv4.addresses 10.0.0.101/24 \
+ipv4.gateway "" \
+ipv4.dns "" \
+connection.autoconnect yes \
+ipv4.never-default yes \
-metric 200
+connection.autoconnect-priority 200
 For pi-worker2 (Pi 5 Node 2 - also your storage Pi):

-# Configuration for the Wi-Fi interface (wlan0)
-# (similar to pi-master, likely DHCP)

-# Configuration for the wired (Ethernet) cluster network (eth0)
-interface eth0
-static ip_address=10.0.0.102/24
+Bash

+sudo nmcli connection modify "Wired connection 1" ipv4.method manual \
+ipv4.addresses 10.0.0.102/24 \
+ipv4.gateway "" \
+ipv4.dns "" \
+connection.autoconnect yes \
+ipv4.never-default yes \
-metric 200
+connection.autoconnect-priority 200
-Explanation of metric 200: This tells dhcpcd to prefer the wlan0 interface for general internet routing (it will have a lower default metric, usually 100 or less).
-Traffic destined for the 10.0.0.0/24 subnet will explicitly use eth0.
-All other traffic (internet) will go out wlan0.

-Save (Ctrl+X, Y, Enter).
+Configure wlan0 (Wi-Fi - Home Network) - For all Pis:
+(Replace "MyHomeWiFi" with your actual Wi-Fi connection name.)

+Bash

+sudo nmcli connection modify "MyHomeWiFi" ipv4.method auto \
+ipv4.route-metric 100 \
+connection.autoconnect yes
 Connect all three Pis to the dummy switch via Ethernet cables.

-Reboot each Pi: sudo reboot.

-Verify:
+Apply Changes and Reboot all Pis:

+Bash

+sudo reboot
+Verify Network (after reboot):

-After reboot, SSH into each Pi using its Wi-Fi IP (pi@192.168.1.xxx).
+SSH into each Pi using its Wi-Fi IP (ssh <your_username>@192.168.1.xxx).

 Run ip a to confirm both wlan0 and eth0 have their expected IPs.

-Run ip r to check routing.
-You should see a default route via wlan0 (e.g., default via 192.168.1.1 dev wlan0) and direct routes for the 10.0.0.0/24 network via eth0.
+Run ip r to check routing (ensure wlan0 has a default route and eth0 has 10.0.0.0/24 routes).

-Test inter-Pi communication over Ethernet: ping 10.0.0.100 from pi-worker1, etc.
+Test inter-Pi communication over Ethernet: ping 10.0.0.100 from pi-worker1.

 Test internet access: ping google.com from any Pi.

 System Updates & SSH Key Authentication (for each Pi):

-SSH into each Pi using its Wi-Fi IP address (pi@192.168.1.xxx).
+SSH into each Pi (using its Wi-Fi IP address).

-Perform a full system update: sudo apt update && sudo apt upgrade -y
+Perform a full system update:

-Set up SSH Key-Based Authentication (Highly Recommended):

-On your Windows machine (using Git Bash, PowerShell, or WSL terminal):

 Bash

-ssh-keygen -t rsa -b 4096 # Press Enter for defaults, optionally set a passphrase Copy your public key to each Raspberry Pi.
-You'll now copy it using their Wi-Fi IP for external access:
+sudo apt update && sudo apt upgrade -y sudo apt autoremove -y
+Set up SSH Key-Based Authentication (on your Windows machine):

 Bash

-ssh-copy-id pi@192.168.1.100 # For pi-master (Wi-Fi IP) ssh-copy-id pi@1968.1.101 # For pi-worker1 (Wi-Fi IP)
-ssh-copy-id pi@192.168.1.102 # For pi-worker2 (Wi-Fi IP)
+ssh-keygen -t rsa -b 4096 # Press Enter for defaults, optionally set a passphrase ssh-copy-id <your_username>@192.168.1.100 # For pi-master (Wi-Fi IP) ssh-copy-id <your_username>@192.168.1.101 # For pi-worker1 (Wi-Fi IP) ssh-copy-id <your_username>@192.168.1.102 # For pi-worker2 (Wi-Fi IP)
-You'll be prompted for the Pi user's password once for each Pi.

-Test: ssh pi@192.168.1.100 should now connect without a password (or only asking for your SSH key passphrase).
+Test: ssh <your_username>@192.168.1.100 should now connect without a password.

 Phase 2: VS Code Integration & GitHub Workflow (on Windows & Pis)
 Goal: Establish your central code repository on GitHub and configure VS Code for seamless remote development on your Pis.

-Install VS Code & Extensions (on your Windows machine): (No change)
+Install VS Code & Extensions (on your Windows machine):

-Download and install Visual Studio Code.
+Install Visual Studio Code.

 Install extensions: Remote - SSH, Python, Docker, Kubernetes, GitLens.